kyoung/trek/PMO.md

   - [x] Also note, the direction indicator on the tactical screen is a flipped representation from the conn screen.
 - [x] Fix combat
   - [x] torpedo strikes don't seem to be working well
-  - close range manuvering is required for phasers
+  - close range maneuvering is required for phasers
 - [x] Captains log
   - [x] Get a captain's log displaying when the main viewer initiates
 - [x] Cooperative Mission Profile
   - [x] We need environmental and internal science screens
     - [x] Environmental
     - [x] Internal
-  - [-] We'll need subsystem targetting for weapons
+  - [-] We'll need subsystem targeting for weapons
     - Move this to the tactical refactor
   - [-] We'll need engineering and tactical to have a better shield status display
     - It's kind of nice that they have to check with engineering, and that engineering has to click around